Gaotrees/caffe-doc/Model Zoo.md

  * [Places205-CNN](http://places.csail.mit.edu/model/placesCNN.tar.gz): CNN trained on 205 scene categories of Places Database (used in NIPS'14) with ~2.5 million images.
 The architecture is the same as Caffe reference network.
  * [Hybrid-CNN](http://places.csail.mit.edu/model/hybridCNN.tar.gz): CNN trained on 1183 categories (205 scene categories from Places Database and 978 object categories from the train data of ILSVRC2012 (ImageNet) with ~3.6 million images.
 The architecture is the same as Caffe reference network.

+### GoogLeNet GPU implementation from Princeton.
+We implemented GoogLeNet using a single GPU.
+Our main contribution is an effective way to initialize the network and a trick to overcome the GPU memory constrain by accumulating gradients over two training iterations.
+* Please check [http://vision.princeton.edu/pvt/GoogLeNet/](http://vision.princeton.edu/pvt/GoogLeNet/) for more information.
+Pre-trained models on ImageNet and Places, and the training code are available for download.